 - A fully dried seed makes a crackling sound when you are going to break it in half.

-- If the seeds become bend when you are trying to break in half must need to dry longer.
+- If the seeds become bent when you are trying to break them in half must need to dry longer.

 - Tomato seeds can’t bite or smash easily when fully dried out.